E-commerce

 Monitoring

-Logs, alerts for API failures, dashboards for queues: detect disruptions before customers do.
+Logs, alerts on API failures, dashboards on queues: detect outages before customers do.

 Versioning